J.K. Rowling Draws From Real Life For A ‘Persecuted’ Transphobic Character In Her New Novel

 If you want to read the whole book for yourself, spoilers for The Ink Black Heart will be following.
 The character of concern was Edie Ledwell, a cartoonist who creates a beloved YouTube series that eventually comes afoul of her fans over being transphobic, sexist and ableist.
 This leads to a torrent of hate messages, Ledwell’s address getting leaked, and her eventual murder by stabbing.

-Obviously, toxic fandoms with unrealistic expectations for creators are very much a real thing, but the self-insertion is pretty clear here, thought Rowling denies her social media presence had any influence on the novel.
+Obviously, toxic fandoms with unrealistic expectations for creators are very much a real thing, but the self-insertion is pretty clear here.
+I thought Rowling denied her social media presence had any influence on the novel.

 She told Graham Norton, “I said to my husband, ‘I think everyone is going to see this as a response to what happened to me,’ but it genuinely wasn’t.
 The first draft of the book was finished at the point certain things happened.”

-So far, the novel has received mixed-to-negative reviews since its original publishing.
-Some have mocked that the novel stands at a huge 1200 pages, which is over 300 pages than the longest Harry Potter novel: The Order Of The Phoenix.
+Since its original publication, the novel has received mixed-to-negative reviews.
+Some have mocked its huge 1200 pages, which is over 300 pages longer than the longest Harry Potter novel: The Order Of The Phoenix.
 One user online noted, hilariously, that the page count is inflated because the book contains tons of fake inflammatory tweets.

 Leave a comment